abdallahibraheemsalameh/frappe-kanban/README.md

 ## Structure

+### Core Components

-- `KanbanBoard.vue`: Main component rendering the columns and cards.
+- `components/kanban-board.vue`: Main component rendering the columns and cards with modern UI design.

+### Services

 - `services/frappe.ts`: Abstracted API functions to fetch and update `Sales Order` records.

+### Styling

+- `styles/kanban-board.css`: Comprehensive styling for the Kanban board with modern design, animations, and responsive layout.

+### Domain Layer

+- `domain/`: Contains domain-specific definitions and metadata for better code organization.

+### Features

 - The board displays **7 columns**, one for each weekday, and maps orders by their delivery date.
+- Modern design with smooth animations and hover effects.
+- Drag and drop functionality with visual feedback.
+- Real-time order count display for each day.

 ## Assumptions